visorop/udp-listener/README.md

 ./udp-listener --port 9191 --buffer_size 65515
 ```

-If no port or buffer_size specified, defaults are port=9191, buffer_size=65515.
+If no port or buffer_size specified, defaults are port=9191, buffer_size=65515 bytes.

 ***